-Subdivision parcels lots should be located and designed to avoid placing building sites and structures on forested ridgelines and skylines when seen as part of a public view.
-Building sites and structures may be allowed on forested ridgelines when they blend with the existing silhouette c.
+Subdivision parcels-lots should be located and designed to avoid placing building sites and structures on forested ridgelines and skylines when seen as part of a public view.
+Building sites and structures may be allowed on forested ridgelines when they blend with the existing silhouette and do not necessitate the removal of tree masses which would cause a break or gap in the ridgeline silhouette.

+c.
 Definitions